storyprotocol/documentation/combined.md

 * `request.nftContract`: The address of the NFT collection.
 * `request.groupId`: The ID of the group IP to add the newly registered IP.
 * `request.licenseTermsId`: The ID of the registered license terms that will be attached to the new IP.
-* `request.recipient`: [Optional] The address of the recipient of the minted NFT,default value is your wallet address.
+* `request.recipient`: [Optional] The address of the recipient of the minted NFT, the default value is your wallet address.
-* `request.licenseTemplate`: [Optional] The address of the license template to be attached to the new group IP,default value is Programmable IP License.
+* `request.licenseTemplate`: [Optional] The address of the license template to be attached to the new group IP, default value is Programmable IP License.
-* `request.deadline`: [Optional] The deadline for the signature in milliseconds,default value is 1000ms.
+* `request.deadline`: [Optional] The deadline for the signature in milliseconds, default value is 1000ms.
 * `request.ipMetadata`: [Optional] The desired metadata for the newly minted NFT and newly registered IP.
   * `request.ipMetadata.ipMetadataURI` [Optional] The URI of the metadata for the IP.
   * `request.ipMetadata.ipMetadataHash` [Optional] The hash of the metadata for the IP.